Skip to content

 Whilst this is not a 'sales-y', sales article, it should be stated (for those sales brains reading or listening to this) that CRM is not ‘Sales Enablement’ but it is a massive first-step, on its way to enabling far greater sales results and growth, than any manual system could ever dream of producing or achieving for you.
 Great CRM platforms will also play a role in Sales and Marketing alignment at the core, but merely facilitate the process.

-Don't get caught out making the wrong decision on CRM system.
+Don't get caught out making the wrong decision on a CRM system.
 In this we:

 Let’s dive right in.